Vietnam.vn - Nền tảng quảng bá Việt Nam

 Security expert Tim Morris of Tanium stressed that Medusa's methods are sophisticated, with the ability to "exploit, persist, move laterally, and hide," making it crucial to have a comprehensive security plan in place.
 Meanwhile, Halcyon CEO Jon Miller said Medusa is a highly strategic group that often targets critical infrastructure organizations because they cannot afford downtime.

 The FBI’s most recent investigation into Medusa’s activities in February 2025 provided insight into how the group operates.
-The FBI gathered information about Medusa’s tactics, techniques, and procedures before publishing it in cybersecurity advisory AA25-071A on March 12.
+The FBI gathered information on Medusa’s tactics, techniques, and procedures before publishing it in cybersecurity advisory AA25-071A on March 12.

 What is the solution for Gmail, Outlook and VPN users?